 There have been very few side effects reported, but medical consultation is always recommended.
 People should always read the label on the extract and follow dosage instructions.
 Moringa may possess anti-fertility qualities and is therefore not recommended for pregnant women.

 How CBD Improves Sleep

-Not unlike the way it assists in other ailments, CBD improves sleep quality by interacting with a system of receptors in our body that help regulate sensations, mood, and anxiety: known as the endocannabinoid system.
+Not unlike the way it assists in other ailments, CBD improves sleep, like sleep deprivation, quality by interacting with a system of receptors in our body that help regulate sensations, mood, and anxiety: known as the endocannabinoid system.

 While much of the endocannabinoid system is still unknown, we do know that it functions by interacting with environmental factors.
 When it encounters a stressor, for example, it sends messages to the rest of the body to release cortisol and adrenaline, which are hormones that help manage stress.
 Similarly, when our bodies need to rest, the endocannabinoid system releases sleep hormones like melatonin and serotonin.

 When CBD for sleep interacts with the endocannabinoid system it has been shown that it conducts a series of calming interactions with it that appear to improve sleep, like bolster receptors in the brain that promote sleep, decrease anxiety, and alleviate pain.